MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/overview.md

 You can now define and deploy Office Add-ins in the [developer preview version](../resources/schema/manifest-schema-dev-preview.md) of the Microsoft Teams app manifest.
 Currently, this preview is limited to Outlook Add-ins running on subscription Microsoft 365 for Windows app.

-For more information, see [Teams manifest for Office Add-ins (preview)](/office/dev/add-ins/develop/json-manifest-overview).
+For more information, see [Unified Microsoft 365 manifest (preview)](/office/dev/add-ins/develop/json-manifest-overview) in the Office Add-ins documentation.

 ## Microsoft commercial marketplace submission

-Join the growing number of production Teams apps in the [Microsoft commercial marketplace](https://appsource.microsoft.com/) (Microsoft AppSource) store with expanded support for Outlook and Microsoft 365 preview (Targeted Release) audiences.
+Join the growing number of production Teams apps in the [Microsoft commercial marketplace](https://appsource.microsoft.com/) (Microsoft AppSource) store with expanded support for Outlook preview (Targeted Release) and Microsoft 365 app (Standard Release) audiences.
 The app [submission process for Teams apps enabled for Outlook and Microsoft 365](../concepts/deploy-and-publish/appsource/publish.md) is the same as for traditional Teams apps.
 The only difference is to use Teams app manifest [version 1.13](../tabs/how-to/using-teams-client-sdk.md) in your app package, which introduces support for Teams apps that run across Microsoft 365.

 After your app is published as a Microsoft 365-enabled Teams app, your app will be discoverable as an installable app in the Outlook and Microsoft 365 app stores, in addition to the Teams store.
 When running in Outlook and Microsoft 365 app, your app uses the same permissions granted in Teams.
 Teams admins can [manage access to Teams apps across Microsoft 365](/microsoftteams/manage-third-party-teams-apps) for users in their organization.